 No accrued leave under this clause will be paid out on termination.

-Amount of Paid Personal / Carer's Leave
+Amount of Paid Personal / Carer's Le’ve

-A full-time employee is entitled to accumulate 76 hours (10 days) personal / carer's leave in total per annum and accrues progressively during a year of service according to the employee ordinary hours of work, and accumulates from year to year.
+A full-time employee is entitled to accumulate 76 hours (10 days) personal / carer's le’ve in total per annum and accrues progressively during a year of service according to the employee ordinary hours of work and accumulates from year to year.

-Part-time employees are entitled to personal/carer's leave on a pro-rata basis.
+Part-time employees are entitled to personal/carer's le’ve on a pro-rata basis.

-Paid personal / carer's leave will be available to an employee, when they are absent:
+Paid personal / carer's le’ve will be available to an employee, when they are absent:

 for personal illness or injury (sick leave); or

-for the purposes of caring for an immediate family or household member that is sick and requires the employee's care and support (carer's leave) or an unexpected emergency affecting the member.
+for the purposes of caring for an immediate family or household member that is sick and requires the employee's ca’e and support (carer's le’ve) or an unexpected emergency affecting the member.

 Evidence Requirements

-Paid personal leave for personal illness is subject to the provision of medical certificate from a registered medical practitioner.
+Paid personal leave for personal illness is subject to the provision of medical certificate from a medical practitioner or statutory declaration.

 Employees may access four (4) single days per annum without provision of the above evidence.